Start a mobile bartender business!

 Mobile Bartender

 I like this idea a lot and am even considering doing it!
 I have been to a lot of parties and weddings lately and noticed that having an “open bar” is getting rather popular.
 In other words you can pay for someone to set up a small wet bar and distribute drinks to the party guests.
 I know your thinking, NO WAY!
 Stay with me on this one.
-I have seen small open bars get paid as much as $3000.00 for 4-5 hours of work!
+I've seen small open bars get paid as much as $3000.00 for 4-5 hours of work!
 PLUS you get tips!
 O.K. you say, how do I get started?

 Choose a Great Business Name for Your Mobile Bartender Business

-It doesn’t matter, as long as you like it and potential clients and customers can remember it.
+It doesn't matter, as long as you like it and potential clients and customers can remember it.
+(See my post, List of Home Business Ideas [Several with Low Startup Costs] for more great ideas for starting your own business.)

 Licenses for a Business (Liquor, Catering, Business)